rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 ### Step 3: Advanced code editing

 Copilot in Agent mode can help you run heavy code editing tasks.
-As it's based on LLM that can naturally talk multiple languages, it's a great opportunity to help add multi-language support to our application.
+As it uses an LLM model that can naturally talk multiple languages, it's a great opportunity to help add multi-lingual support to our application.

-Open Copilot in Agent mode and again Select a premium Model (ie: GPT5, Claude Sonnet 4 or 4.5)
+Open Copilot in Agent mode and again Select a premium Model (ie: GPT5, Claude Sonnet 4.5, etc)

 ```markdown
 Add multi-language support to the album viewer app.
 Use translations files to define values for each language and add a selector for the language on the header of the application.
 The default language remain English but we also want to add French and German support.
 ```

-### Setup MCP Servers
+### Step 4: Setup MCP Servers

 **What are MCP Server?** - according to https://modelcontextprotocol.io/